 The individual also has the right to request that the credit reporting body not use or disclose his or her credit reporting information if the individual believes that he or she has been, or is likely to be, the victim of fraud (for example, the individual suspects someone is using his or her identity details to apply for credit).
 The individual must contact the credit reporting body direct should this be the case.

 The personal information, other than credit information and credit reporting information, we collect and hold varies depending on the person we are dealing with and the reason why we are dealing with them.
-We collect this general personal information from individuals who are suppliers, debtors, guarantors, associates, prospective employees, contractors, persons who provide goods or services to us (such as merchants, agents, professional advisers, mercantile agents, mailing houses, call centre operators and archivers), brokers and introducers.
+We collect this general personal information from individuals who are suppliers, buyers, debtors, guarantors, associates, prospective employees, contractors, persons who provide goods or services to us (such as merchants, agents, professional advisers, mercantile agents, mailing houses, call centre operators and archivers), brokers and introducers.
 This information will generally include the individuals name and contact details.
 We will only collect sensitive information about an individual with the individuals consent or when permissible under Australian law.